mbuesch/transfer/README.md

 ## License

-This application is AI generated with manual modifications.
+This application is AI generated with heavy manual modifications.

 Licensed under the Apache License version 2.0 or alternatively feel free to do whatever you want with this software without restriction.